lipowskm/game-deals-discord-bot/README.md

 The main priority in creating this bot was to minimize effort the user has to make, so for the most part the bot handles things by itself, but it doesn't mean, that there aren't any commands available!

-It has it's own schedule, so everyday at the same hour (between 12:00 UTC and 13:00 UTC) it cleans the channels and posts new deals there.
+It has it's own schedule, so everyday at the same hour (around 12:00 UTC) it cleans the channels and posts new deals there.
 That way anyone who enters the channel will only see deals that are still available for purchase.
 The time can be changed by server administrator.

 <p align="center">
   <img src=https://i.imgur.com/c7xNGn8.gif width="480" height="480">